Luo Unity: What It Should Mean

 Let the unity be about economic liberation and prosperity.
-From the son of that peasant farmer in a village at Nyadorera to the son of that banker in Nairobi, let everyone be involved.
+From the son of that peasant farmer in a village at Nyadorera to the son of that banker in Nairobi, let’s involve everyone.
 Let all feel the effect of our unity.
 Not what we currently have; where one man defines how poorer we must get to show our allegiance.

 See Also: Odingaism

 You see, economic prosperity and growth promote people’s wellbeing and serve to foster a viable region.
 It is the foundation for effective social systems; systems that insure against life’s contingencies.
 I’m talking about that unity which focuses on developing a high level of education and equitable public services of general interest.

 The kind of economic prosperity I’m referring to is not achieved through hero worshipping or blind loyalty to a single politician.
 No, it cannot be arrived at when the leader divides residents for selfish gains.
 It cannot survive where a self-imposed totalitarian leader calls those who dare express themselves, enemies and outlaws.